tongni1975/spark-nlp/docs/en/annotators.md

 There are also two convenient functions to retrieve the embeddings coverage with respect to the transformed dataset:

-- withCoverageColumn(dataset, embeddingsCol, outputCol): Adds a custom column with **word coverage** stats for the embedded field: (coveredWords, totalWords, coveragePercentage).
+- `withCoverageColumn(dataset, embeddingsCol, outputCol)`: Adds a custom column with **word coverage** stats for the embedded field: (coveredWords, totalWords, coveragePercentage).
 This creates a new column with statistics for each row.
-- overallCoverage(dataset, embeddingsCol): Calculates overall **word coverage** for the whole data in the embedded field.
+- `overallCoverage(dataset, embeddingsCol)`: Calculates overall **word coverage** for the whole data in the embedded field.
 This returns a single coverage object considering all rows in the field.

 </div><div class="h3-box" markdown="1">

+Refer to the [WordEmbeddings](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.embeddings.WordEmbeddings) Scala docs for more details on the API.

 ## BertEmbeddings